 Enable the https-enabled Web server locally

-Create the private key and certificate through openssl.
-The path needs to be assigned to the built
+Then create the private key and certificate through openssl.

 Once the private key and certificate are ready, the Web service can be started locally via SSL.

 $ http-server --ssl -c-1 -p 8080 -a 127.0.0.1